-(ii) Paid-in share capital, share premium reserve and reserves and retained earnings minus treasury shares, goodwill, intangible assets and after the application of so-called "prudential filters" set out by supervisory regulations.
+(h) Paid-in share capital, share premium reserve and retained earnings minus treasury shares, goodwill, intangible assets and after the application of so-called "prudential filters" set out by supervisory regulations.

-[®] Tier 1 capital plus eligible subordinated liabilities, valuation reserves, with the application of so-called prudential filters, net of equity investments as set out by supervisory regulations.
+(i) Tier 1 capital plus eligible subordinated liabilities, valuation reserves, with the application of so-called "prudential filters", net of equity investments as set out by supervisory regulations.

-[®] Net income attributable to holders of ordinary shares compared to the weighted average number of ordinary shares outstanding.
+Net income attributable to holders of ordinary shares compared to the weighted average number of ordinary shares outstanding.